 path is added for each edge.
 Finally, it adds two classes to each new element:

-and the MTFCC code that we mapped to the code
+feature-code and the MTFCC code that we mapped to the code property

 earlier.